don-smith/ssb-tutorial/README.md

 | user1 | 8228      | 9229      |
 | user2 | 8338      | 9339      |

-Change `whoami` to any available command.
-Use `-h` to see a list of commands.
+In the example above, the `whoami` command can be changed to any available command.
+Use the `-h` command to see a list of available commands.